jomcbob/testing_practice/README.md

 ---

 ## How to use
-past the following in your console
+paste the following in your console
 ```js
   npm install --save-dev jest
 ```